Genocs/genocs-library-docs/content/en/cli/index.md

 ## The solution

-You can find the solution on github:
+You can find the solution on GitHub:

 [genocs-library-cli](https://github.com/Genocs/genocs-library-cli)

 You are free to fork or to clone it.
 Then you can update it at your own pace.

-### Usefull commands to work on your own
+### Useful commands to work on your own

 ``` bash
 # build the project